openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ## `presentation_definition_uri` Parameter {#request_presentation_definition_uri}

 `presentation_definition_uri` is used to retrieve the Presentation Definition from the resource at the specified URL, rather than being passed by value.
-The Wallet MUST send an HTTPS GET request without additional parameters.
+The Wallet MUST send an HTTP GET request without additional parameters.
 The resource MUST be exposed without further need to authenticate or authorize.

 The protocol for the `presentation_definition_uri` MUST be HTTPS.

-The following is a non-normative example of an HTTPS GET request sent after the Wallet received `presentation_definition_uri` parameter with the value `https://server.example.com/presentationdefs?ref=idcard_presentation_request`:
+The following is a non-normative example of an HTTP GET request sent after the Wallet received `presentation_definition_uri` parameter with the value `https://server.example.com/presentationdefs?ref=idcard_presentation_request`:

 ```
   GET /presentationdefs?ref=idcard_presentation_request HTTP/1.1
   Host: server.example.com
 ```

-The following is a non-normative example of an HTTPS GET response sent by the Verifier in response to the above HTTPS GET request:
+The following is a non-normative example of an HTTP GET response sent by the Verifier in response to the above HTTP GET request:

 ```
 HTTP/1.1 200 OK